How to produce antinuclei from dark matter: Introduction

 Most of our universe is composed of matter, with only a tiny fraction of antimatter produced in highly energetic cosmic events, measured at experiments such as PAMELA~\cite{Adriani:2008zr} and AMS-02~\cite{Aguilar:2016kjl}.
 These experiments also probe Dark Matter (DM) models that can lead to an enhanced number of positron and antiproton events~\cite{Silk:1984zy}, and even antideuteron~$\anti{d}$ has become a promising target~\cite{Donato:1999gy,Brauninger:2009pe,Aramaki:2015pii}.
 Future experiments such as GAPS~\cite{Mori:2001dv} have the potential to improve these measurements significantly.

-Preliminary AMS-02 results report six $\aHe{3}$ events and two $\aHe{4}$ events in seven years of observations, compared to about $ 700$~million helium events~\cite{ams_talk_2019}.
-If confirmed, this observation of cosmic antihelium would be a spectacular discovery, hard to reconcile with known astrophysics and even most physics beyond the Standard Model (SM).
-This is because heavier antimatter is generally thought to be impossible to produce in such large numbers from astrophysics or DM, owing to the underlying coalescence models that give $N_{\anti{p}} \gg N_{\anti{d}}\gg N_{\anti{He}}$ and are thus bounded by the already observed antiproton flux and the absence of antideuterons~\cite{Carlson:2014ssa,Cirelli:2014qia}.
-There is almost no known model that can produce these $\aHe{}$ events~\cite{Blum:2017qnn,Korsmeier:2017xzj,Poulin:2018wzu,Li:2018dxj}; DM models in particular can only be made marginally compatible with $\aHe{3}$ events by exploiting the huge uncertainties in the coalescence momentum~\cite{Coogan:2017pwt}.
-The only current proposal for $\aHe{4}$ is based on a cosmological evolution that leads to surviving antimatter regions severely secluded from matter regions, leading to $\anti{He}$ from anti-clouds or anti-stars~\cite{Dolgov:1992pu, Belotsky:2000gx,Mori:2001dv,Bambi:2007cc,Poulin:2018wzu}.
-The tentative $\aHe{}$ events of AMS-02 are therefore often taken as paradigm-shifting evidence for antimatter regions.
+Any anomalies in such measurements would be hard to reconcile with known astrophysics and even most physics beyond the Standard Model (SM).
+This is because heavier antimatter is generally thought to be impossible to produce in such large numbers from astrophysics or DM, owing to the underlying coalescence models that predict a strong hierarchy of antinuclei fluxes and numbers, very roughly given by~\cite{Poulin:2018wzu}

+Antihelium fluxes for example are thus bounded by the already observed antiproton flux and the absence of antideuterons~\cite{Carlson:2014ssa,Cirelli:2014qia}.